vasvi1203/Nim-Game/README.md

 # Nim-Game
-Mini project for Artificial Intelligence course
+Mini project for Artificial Intelligence course.

-Run the following command to execute the game
+Run the following command to execute the game.
 > python3 nim.py